rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/network-cloud-servers.rst

    *PublicNet and ServiceNet enable full Cloud Servers functionality.*

-Adding IPv4 addresses to Cloud Servers
+Adding IPv4 addresses to cloud servers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Rackspace offers the ability to add IPv4 addresses to Cloud Servers for a fee.
+Rackspace offers the ability to add IPv4 addresses to cloud servers for a fee.

 Due to the global shortage of IPv4 address space, Rackspace only offers